Living Bird Magazine

 - Cool Facts

-- Northern Shoveler pairs are monogamous, and remain together longer than pairs of other dabbling duck species.
+- Northern Shovelers are monogamous and remain together longer than pairs of most other dabbling ducks.
+They form bonds on the wintering grounds and stay together until just before fall migration.

 - When flushed off the nest, a female Northern Shoveler often defecates on its eggs, apparently to deter predators.